tcarmody90/tom/README.md

 # PORTFOLIO-APP

-This is the implementaion of a portfolio app '[How to create your portfolio website using React.js]

-- To run this project follow these steps ,
+- To run this project follow these steps,
   - clone the repo using `git clone`
   - navigate to folder `portfolio-app`
   - run `npm install` to instal node modules